 How long will it take?

 Approximately 3-3.5 hours, but you can work through it at your own pace.
+Upon completing the Course, you will be able to download a Certificate of Completion awarded by the Art & Photography Foundation and the MAP Academy.

 This Short Course is free of charge, and you can enrol today by registering through the link above.